datawithRakshith/Amazon-Sales-Analysis-with-SQL/README.md

     OR rating IS NULL;
 ```

--**Deleting null values:** Remove all rows from the amazon table where any column contains NULL values by using the DELETE command combined with the IS NULL condition for each relevant column.
+**Deleting null values:** Remove all rows from the amazon table where any column contains NULL values by using the DELETE command combined with the IS NULL condition for each relevant column.

 ```sql
 delete FROM amazon